-The formaldehyde industry is committed to the safe and sustainable use of formaldehyde and as such will continue to cooperate with the rapporteurs to ensure that this important chemical can continue to be used safely in the EU.
+The formaldehyde industry is committed to the safe and sustainable use of the substance and as such will continue to cooperate with the rapporteurs to ensure that this important chemical can continue to be used safely in the EU.

-In March 2012 Formacare contracted TNO Triskelion bv together with RPA (Risk & Policy Analysts Ltd) to undertake a study of Risk Assessment and Risk Management Options for formaldehyde.
-Although the study was funded by formacare, with support from the European Panel Federation (EPF), TNO and RPA are independent consultants and produced their reports in line with ECHA guidelines for the production of Risk Assessments and Risk Management Option Studies.
+In March 2012, Formacare contracted TNO Triskelion BV together with RPA (Risk & Policy Analysts Ltd) to undertake a study of Risk Assessment and Risk Management Options for formaldehyde.
+Although the study was commissioned by Formacare, with support from the European Panel Federation (EPF), TNO and RPA are independent consultants and produced their reports in line with ECHA guidelines for the production of Risk Assessments and Risk Management Option Studies.

 - Analysis of worker exposure in manufacture and use of formaldehyde in Europe, including downstream applications (TNO Triskelion bv/26 April 2013)

 - Analysis of consumer exposure associated with the use of products and articles containing formaldehyde -based resins (TNO Triskelion bv/26 April 2013)

 - Analysis of the most appropriate risk management option for formaldehyde and its associated Cost-Benefit Analysis of Proposed RMOs (RPA Risk & Policy analysis and TNO Triskelion BV/15 November 2013)

 The reports have been provided to the evaluation rapporteurs, as well as to other interested regulators (European Commission and the appropriate Member State Competent Authorities).

 The risk assessment reports for both workers and consumers address the questions raised by the substance evaluators.